scottmconway/nfg-bylaws/bylaws_pandoc.md

     - iii.
 Serve as coordinator for grotto activities.
     - iv.
 In charge of grotto correspondence and other files which are not assigned to other officers or committees.
     - v.
 Submit all necessary reports required by the National Speleological Society, and shall maintain close contact with that Society.

+\newpage   <!-- TODO don't hard-code newpages - instead figure out how to use \pagebreak and sections -->

   - c. **Duties of the Vice-Chairman**:
     - i.
 Assume the duties of the Chairman in case of his/her absence.